TelegramBots/book/src/4/payments.md

 `update.ShippingQuery` would contain information like the current shipping address for the user, and can be received again if the user changes the address.

-You should check if the address is supported, and reply using `bot.AnswerShippingQuery` with an error message or a list of shipping options with associated price lines:
+You should check if the address is supported, and reply using `bot.AnswerShippingQuery` with an error message or a list of shipping options with associated additional price lines:
 ```csharp
 var shippingOptions = new List<ShippingOption>();
 shippingOptions.Add(new() { Title = "DHL Express", Id = "dhl-express",